foundryvtt/dnd5e/CONTRIBUTING.md

 ## Developer Tooling

-Cloning this repository down and either placing it or symlinking it to your `/Data/systems/dnd5e` user data directory is all that is necessary to run this within Foundry VTT.
+Cloning this repository and either placing it in or symlinking it to your `Data/systems/dnd5e` user data directory is all that is necessary to run this within Foundry VTT.
 However, if you want to make changes to either the LESS stylesheets or the compendia, there are some developer tools which will make your life easier.

 This repository leverages [gulp](https://gulpjs.com/) to run automated build tasks.
 If your system supports `npm`, you can run the following commands from the root of the project to get set up: